dataforgoodfr/quotaclimat/README.md

 ## Batch import
 ### Batch import based on time
-Use env variable `START_DATE` like in docker compose (epoch second format : 1705409797).
+If our media perimeter evolves, we need to reimport it all using env variable `START_DATE` like in docker compose (epoch second format : 1705409797).

-Otherwise, default is yesterday midnight date.
+Otherwise, default is yesterday midnight date (default cron job)

 ### Batch import based on channel
 Use env variable `CHANNEL` like in docker compose (string: tf1)